 SVP Delivery & Support

-Fredrik Wanhainen is AMRA’s Vice President of Engineering, with the strategic responsibility and control of all processes related to product development and customer deliveries, including project management, technical direction and guidance, assurance of optimal application and engineering resources, and implementation of support processes.
+Fredrik Wanhainen is AMRA’s SVP of Delivery and Support, with the strategic responsibility and control of all processes related to product development and customer deliveries, including project management, technical direction and guidance, assurance of optimal application and engineering resources, and implementation of support processes.

 Prior to joining AMRA, Fredrik worked as the Chief Operating Officer at Responsive AB.
 His position included business development, as well as management consulting, with a focus on agile development technologies.
 Fredrik also worked previously as the Group Manager for multiple development departments at IFS AB, within the fields of asset management, service management and engineering.